 So far, we have seen that prayer is part of our way of communicating with the Creator.
 In addition, we have begun to understand the significance of our encounter with Him.
 Our link to the Creator, the One who created everything and gives life to everything, connects me to the source of the energy of life.
 It gives me positive energy and enhances my life here in this world.

 And now, we come to the next question.
 Okay, incredible – we, human beings, have been privileged to have the tremendous power of speech.
 We can express our thoughts and our emotions to everybody else.
-We can also "speak" (that is, pray) to the Creator.
+We can also "speak" (pray) to the Creator.

 However, what about all the other parts of the world, those without the beautiful ability to define concepts and express their thoughts?
 Do they need prayer?
 Do they have any way to "speak" to the Creator?
 What about the animals?
 Or the plants?
 What about the fish in the sea?
 The rocks and the earth itself?
 Do any of these entities need this thing called prayer?
 Are they involved in prayer in any way?
 Is there any reason for them to need the ability to speak to their Creator?